 About the International AIDS Research and Training Program

-The International AIDS Research and Training Program (IARTP) was established in 1988 with funding from the the Fogarty International Center, National Institutes of Health, with the goal of fostering international collaborative AIDS research through scientist exchange.
+The International AIDS Research and Training Program (IARTP) was established in 1988 with funding from the Fogarty International Center, National Institutes of Health, with the goal of fostering international collaborative AIDS research through scientist exchange.

 The program is geared primarily to training of foreign scientists with the following specific goals: